Education is the most powerful tool we can use to change the world! (Nelson Mandela)

 Our aim in science is to foster and develop a sense of awe and wonder in the world around us.
 Children are exposed to a variety of practical experiences, where they learn to investigate for themselves.
 Our teaching aims to elicit children’s prior knowledge, challenging misconceptions and building a new, deeper understanding.
 Children are afforded the opportunity to use a range of enquiry based and investigative skills, such as: observation and prediction, fair testing, pattern seeking and research.
 Children are then taught to draw conclusions from their findings.

-Mrs J Austin, Science Lead
+Ms J Watson, Science Lead